Joaofranciscopanta/Quake-Log-Parser/README.md

 A Quake III log parser, written in C and C++.

 ## About the project:
-This project was made as a test for a Quality Engineer position at CloudWalk, with the intent of measuring my general software engineering skills.
+This project was made as a test for a DevOps Engineer position at CloudWalk, with the intent of measuring my general software engineering skills.

 ## Programming language choice:
 - As a fan of John Carmack's magnum opus and its legacy, i could not write this parser on a language different than C++.